 - 1 tablespoon lemon juice

-- For lemon filling, combine 3/4 cup sugar, cornstarch and salt.
+- For lemon filling, combine 3/4 cup granulated sugar, cornstarch and salt in a small saucepan.
 Stir in water until smooth.
 Bring to a boil over medium-high heat.
-Reduce heat; add the remaining sugar.
-Cook and stir for 2 minutes or until thickened and bubbly.
-Remove from the heat; stir in butter, lemon peel and food coloring if desired.
+Reduce heat; add remaining sugar.
+Cook and stir until thickened and bubbly, 2 minutes.
+Remove from heat; stir in butter, lemon peel and food coloring, if desired.
 Gently stir in lemon juice.
 Cool to room temperature, about 1 hour.

-- For cream cheese filling, beat the cream cheese and sugar in a large bowl until smooth.
+- For cream cheese filling, beat cream cheese and confectioners' sugar until smooth.
 Fold in whipped topping and lemon juice.
-Refrigerate 1/2 cup for garnish.
-Spread remaining cream cheese mixture into pie shell; top with lemon filling.
-Refrigerate overnight.
+Spread over pie shell.

 - Cover cream cheese filling with lemon filling.
 Refrigerate entire pie overnight.

 - If desired, dollop additional whipped topping over lemon filling.
 Refrigerate until serving.
 Yield: 8 servings.

 Reviews forLemon Supreme Pie